explosion/weasel/docs/tutorial/custom-scripts.md

 > **Warning**
 >
 > Note that the contents of an existing file will be **replaced** if no existing
 > auto-generated docs are found.
-If you want spaCy to ignore a file and not update
+If you want Weasel to ignore a file and not update
 > it, you can add the comment marker `{/* WEASEL: IGNORE */}` anywhere in
 > your markup.